h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 ### Origins-Status-Menu must be hidden.

-Users, who join the server, gets a "blood.paa-Error".
+Users, who join the server, gets a "blood.paa-error".
 The error must be confirmed.
 Then the user can toggle with the key "F3" the Origins-Status-Menu for hiding.
-This setting will be saved in the Client "ArmA 2 Profile".
+This setting will be saved in the client "ArmA 2 Profile".

 ## Install: